-While writing is definitely not geared towards one-year-olds, it’s important to model for them.
+While writing is definitely not geared towards toddlers, it’s important to model for them.
 One of the bucket list items is “look through a recipe book together, choose a dinner, make a grocery list, go shopping, and make dinner together.”
 If you have older kiddos, get them involved!
-I can’t begin to emphasize this enough.
+I can’t emphasize this enough.
 Let your kids write lists.
 Let them see writing as fun AND functional.
 They can write down drink orders, put tallies next to pictures of drinks, list their favorite snacks, gift list for Santa, etc!
 One-year-olds can “write” with large/easy to hold crayons on a piece of paper.
 They love to watch you and try to do whatever you’re doing, so this is a great “teaching” moment.

 What are you waiting for?

 Go snag your copy of the Winter Bucket List.
 Print it out, hang it up, and be sure to share how you cross off each item!
-Cheers!